Mario Jelavić

-Mario Jelavić (born 20 August 1993) is a Croatian football forward, currently a free agent after playing for Zrinski Jurjevac.
+Mario Jelavić (born 20 August 1993) is a Croatian football forward, currently playing for Četvrta NL Rijeka side Lokomotiva Rijeka.

 Club career

 In 2014, Jelavić signed for Atlético Madrid C.

 Jelavić made his debut for Hajduk, the club he spent four formative seasons with, on 31 July 2011 in a 1–0 defeat against NK Zadar.
-It was his only appearance for the 2011-12 season.
-For the second half of the 2012-13 season, Jelavić went out on loan to NK Slaven Belupo, making 8 appearances of which 3 were in the starting line-up, but didn't score a goal.
-For the 2014-15 season, Jelavić joined Atvidabergs FF.
+It was his only appearance for the 2011–12 season.
+For the second half of the 2012–13 season, Jelavić went out on loan to NK Slaven Belupo, making 8 appearances of which 3 were in the starting line-up, but didn't score a goal.
+For the 2014–15 season, Jelavić joined Atvidabergs FF.
 He scored 13 goals in 12 games for the club's youth side and 1 goal in 19 games for the first team, 1 of those appearances being from the starting line-up.
-For the 2015-16 season, Jelavić returned to Croatia, joining NK Solin.
+For the 2015–16 season, Jelavić returned to Croatia, joining NK Solin.
 He was sent off on debut against Dinamo Zagreb II but scored in his next game against NK Lučko.

 Jelavić spent the 2021/22 season in the Cypriot Second Division playing for Akritas Chlorakas, scoring 11 goals in 26 matches.
 He moved subsequently to the Slovenian Second Division side NK Krka, leaving the club as a free agent in January 2023, having scored one goal in twelve matches.